 Instructions:

 - Heat the custard base, over medium heat, while whisking vigorously until it starts to thicken – this should take about 1 – 2 minutes depending on the heat of your stove and size of your saucepan.
+Make sure to reach the corners of the saucepan so that the custard does not catch at the bottom of the pan.

 - Pour the custard into a bowl and immediately cover the surface with plastic wrap, making sure the plastic wrap is touching the whole surface.
 This is to prevent a custard skin from forming on top.
 You can also choose to pass the custard through a sieve to remove any lumps.